Blufix/bitlocker-pin-csg/README.md

 - Update color schemes in FinalBitLockerPopup.ps1
 - Modify text and messaging to match your organization's terminology

+## Handling Closed Dialogs

+A companion script is available to handle cases where users close the BitLocker PIN dialog without setting a PIN.

+### Intune Platform Script Implementation

+The `CheckAndLaunchBitLockerPinSetup.ps1` script can be deployed as an Intune Platform Script:

+1. In Intune admin portal, navigate to **Devices** > **Scripts** > **Add** > **Windows** > **PowerShell Script**
+2. Upload the `CheckAndLaunchBitLockerPinSetup.ps1` script
+3. Configure the following settings:
+   - Run script in 64-bit PowerShell: **Yes**
+   - Run script as signed-in user: **No** (run as system)
+   - Enforce script signature check: Optional
+   - Run script even when device is in use: **Yes**
+   - Run this script using the logged-on credentials: **No**
+4. Assign the script to the same group as your BitLocker PIN setup package

+This ensures that any device where a user has closed the BitLocker dialog will be prompted again until they complete the PIN setup process.

 ## License

 © 2025 CSG.
 All rights reserved.